Who are the members?

 What happens at the meetings?

-On lunch days we chat in the bar, have lunch and then listen to a speaker.
+On lunch days we chat in the bar before going through to the lunch have lunch.
 On coffee morning days we meet up for a coffee and then listen to a speaker.
 There is usually some club business to deal with but it rarely takes long.

 Would anyone talk to me?